-Each engine is directly coupled to a drive shaft which, in turn, rotates an impeller.
+The engine is directly coupled to a drive shaft which, in turn, rotates an impeller.
 This impeller rotates within a housing drawing water in from beneath the boat.
 Water is then forced by the impeller through a venturi.
 The venturi pressurizes and accelerates the water, producing thrust to move the boat.
-Pushing the throttle levers forward increases engine speed and therefore boat speed.
+Pushing the throttle lever forward increases engine speed and therefore boat speed.

-When shift lever is pushed forward, the boat moves forward.
+When the shifter lever is pushed forward, the boat moves forward.
 Pulled back in the reverse position, the boat moves backwards.
 The middle position is neutral and the boat is at the minimum thrust for most conditions.
-Neutral and reverse are achieved by means of gates, which are installed on the jet pump venturi housings.
-These gates direct the water flow to obtain the desired direction.
+Neutral and reverse are achieved by means of a gate, which is installed on the jet pump venturi housing.
+This gate directs the water flow to obtain the desired direction.

-When the shifter is in the neutral position, the impellers are turning.
+When the shifter is in neutral position, the impeller is turning.

-Shift lever should only be used when the engines are idling and boat is completely stopped.
+Shifter lever should only be used when the engine is idling and boat is stopped.

-When an engine is started, the operator and passengers should always be sitting in the boat with the shifter lever in neutral position and throttle levers in idle position.
+When an engine is to be started, the operator and passengers should always be sitting in the boat with the shifter lever in neutral position and throttle lever in idle position.

-Throttle/Shift Controller
+Throttle/Shifter Controller